varhub/ros_init/README.md

 And, for an unattended start, I have added a little trap in my ~/.profile `df -h 2>/dev/null || . ros_workspace/ros_init.sh` A chroot environment can't handle df command, so it would fail.
-Therefore, it will load ros in my chroots but won't do it in the host.
+Therefore, it will load ROS in my chroots but won't do it in the host.

 Note that **schroot** tries to cd to *pwd* first, and to *HOME* on fail (and finally to */*).
 So, I use it on my favor: